HabitatFramework/TechnicalGuide/access/access.rst

 The following instructions describe how to create a new .dsn file for the HLU Tool database:

-.. sidebar:: Versions of Access
+.. sidebar:: Other Access versions

 	The steps in this procedure are based on using Microsoft Access 2012.
 Instructions for different versions of Microsoft Access will vary depending on your version.